 The NPT entered into force in 1970 and was extended indefinitely in 1995.
 The Treaty is considered as the cornerstone of the global nuclear non-proliferation regime and an essential foundation for the pursuit of nuclear disarmament.
 It was designed to prevent the spread of nuclear weapons, to further the goals of nuclear disarmament and general and complete disarmament, and to promote cooperation in the peaceful uses of nuclear energy.

-All the 33 Latin American and Caribbean States are Parties to the Treaty on the Non-Proliferation of Nuclear Weapons and participate in the Review Cycle process in an actively way.
+All the 33 Latin American and Caribbean States are Parties to the Treaty on the Non-Proliferation of Nuclear Weapons and participate in the Review Cycle process active way.

 OPANAL is also invited to participate in the NPT Review Cycle as an Observer International Organization.
 In that sense, the Secretariat of OPANAL submitted to the Preparatory Committee the "Declaration of the Member States of the Agency for the Prohibition of Nuclear Weapons in Latin America and the Caribbean (OPANAL) on the fiftieth anniversary of the conclusion of the Treaty for the Prohibition of Nuclear Weapons in Latin America and the Caribbean (Treaty of Tlatelolco)", which was circulated as document NPT/CONF.2020/PC.I/2.